2021 WTA Finals: Singles

 Paula Badosa qualified for the WTA Finals for the first time in her career.
-After a third round defeat in Abu Dhabi and first round loss at the Australian Open, Badosa reached her first semifinal of the season in Lyon, losing to eventual champion Clara Tauson.
-After suffering some hiccups in St. Petersburg and Miami, Badosa went on a tear during the clay season, defeating Belinda Bencic and World No. 1, Barty to reach the semifinals in Charleston, losing to eventual champion, Veronika Kudermetova.
+After a third round defeat in Abu Dhabi and first round loss at the Australian Open, she reached her first semifinal of the season in Lyon, losing to eventual champion Clara Tauson.
+After suffering some hiccups in St. Petersburg and Miami, Badosa went on a tear during the clay season, defeating Belinda Bencic and World No. 1, Barty to reach the semifinals in Charleston, losing to eventual champion Veronika Kudermetova.
 She defeated Krejčíková and Bencic again en route to her first ever WTA 1000 semifinal in Madrid, becoming the first home player to reach the semifinal stage of the tournament.
-She then went on to win her first career WTA singles title in Belgrade, without dropping a set.
-At the French Open, she reached her first ever grand slam quarterfinal, losing to Tamara Zidanšek 6–8 in the third set.
-She also made the fourth round at Wimbledon, losing to Karolína Muchová.
-She reached the quarterfinals at both the Tokyo Olympics, where she had to retired due to a heatstroke, and Cincinnati, where she also retired due to shoulder pain.
-That pain made Badosa arrive at the US Open not 100% fit, suffering a shocking second round defeat to Varvara Gracheva.
+She won her first career WTA singles title in Belgrade, without dropping a set.
+At the French Open, she reached her first grand slam quarterfinal, losing to Tamara Zidanšek 6–8 in the third set.
+She made the fourth round at Wimbledon, losing to Karolína Muchová.
+She reached the quarterfinals at both the Tokyo Olympics, where she had to retire due to heatstroke, and Cincinnati, where she also retired due to shoulder pain.
+That made Badosa arrive at the US Open not 100% fit, suffering a shocking second round defeat to Varvara Gracheva.
 Following a second round loss in Ostrava, Badosa won the second and the biggest title of her career in Indian Wells, with wins over Dayana Yastremska, Coco Gauff, Krejćíková, Angelique Kerber, Ons Jabeur and Victoria Azarenka along the way.
 She also became the first Spanish woman to win that tournament.

 Anett Kontaveit claimed four titles in the year to qualify for the first time at the WTA Finals.

 On October 31, Anett Kontaveit was announced as the final qualifier on 31 October, after winning the title in Cluj-Napoca.